tordnat/tordnat/README.md

 ### Hi there 👋

 I'm a Cybernetics and Robotics Master's student at NTNU 🤖.
-I work in teaching in embedded systems at NTNU and software development at NTNU IT.
+I work in teaching in embedded systems and drone research.
 In my spare time I like to tinker with robotics projects such as tracking turrets and autonomous delivery robots.

 <!--
 **tordnat/tordnat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.